ccorcos/database-experiments/README.md

 - Using a Map instead of an object to store nodes.

+## Durable B+ Tree (lib/AsyncBinaryPlusTree.ts)

+I'm not sure latch crabbing is really that useful once we start having batch writes and list reads.
+Probably better just to have a single read and write lock.

+Starting from InMemoryBinaryPlusTree.

 // btree-lock -> btree-async with better types, jsonCodec, and list query.